Harnessing Headwinds of Change

 Every great accomplishment involves breaking barriers – both culturally and within.
 Nicole Malachowski is a trailblazer who succeeded in a traditionally male-dominated career field: the world of the fighter pilot.
 As uncomfortable and risky as stretching the limits of yourself and your surroundings might be, Nicole tells audiences there’s no reason to allow that to dictate your goals and aspirations.
 She became one of the first women to fly a modern-day fighter aircraft, the very first woman to fly with the Air Force Thunderbird aerial demonstration team, and she was inducted into the Women in Aviation International Pioneer Hall of Fame.
 She is relatable to women and men with a fascinating narrative of exactly what it took to be a woman vanguard and break tradition.
 Nicole offers actionable tools and real-world lessons about pursuing her dream, making choices, all while building a family and achieving success in a career where few women had gone before.
 Nicole inspires audiences with a message rooted in her personal mantra – “Nobody wants to lead a scripted life.”

-Col. Nicole Malachowski (USAF, Ret.) defies stereotypes.
+Col. Nicole Malachowski, USAF (Ret.) defies stereotypes.
 Yes, she was a jet fighter pilot, but if you think you know her based on that, you’d be wrong.
-A leader, a combat veteran, the first woman pilot on the Thunderbirds Air Demonstration Squadron, a White House Fellow, and an inductee into the Women in Aviation International Pioneer Hall of Fame, Nicole’s distinguished 21-year Air Force career exceeded her wildest dreams.
-But the dream came to an end when a devastating tick-borne illness left her unable to speak or walk for ten months.
+A leader, a combat veteran, the first woman pilot on the Thunderbirds Air Demonstration Squadron, a White House Fellow, and an inductee into both the National Women’s Hall of Fame and the Women in Aviation International Pioneer Hall of Fame, Nicole’s distinguished 21-year Air Force career exceeded her wildest dreams.
+But the dream came to an end when a devastating tick-borne illness left her struggling greatly to speak or walk for almost nine months.
 An indomitable spirit, Nicole fought back against overwhelming odds and prevailed.
 Drawing on stories from her career and personal life, Nicole inspires audiences to rethink the challenges they face every day.
 She urges them to go beyond resilience and become resurgent.
-Nicole empowers people with three key beliefs: failure and risk is the price of entry for achieving something great; sometimes you need to yield to overcome; and her personal mantra – “nobody wants to lead a scripted life.”
+Nicole’s empowers people with three key beliefs: failure and risk is the price of entry for achieving something great; sometimes you need to yield to overcome; and her personal mantra – “nobody wants to lead a scripted life.”

 Nicole brings her experience to the stage and holds audiences spellbound with an easygoing authenticity of someone who’s achieved greatness.
 She’s been a member and leader of exceptional teams.
 She has faced overwhelming challenges and adversity and has come out on top.